top of page

 We’ve currently reached two thousand clicks on Ro$aria’s debut release on Youtube, which wouldn’t mean much to a lot of us, yet with her it is somewhat different.
 She expected 200.
 If that.

-In this now saturated space of people who are drawn to music for the dancefloor snaps & clicks we want to make clear how much we value authenticity & talent which p
+In this now saturated space of people who are drawn to music for the dancefloor snaps & clicks we want to make clear how much we value authenticity & talent.

 Baun$ & officialnycto.com is a space for these types or conversations.